KauzClay/docs-tap/upgrade/compatibility-and-recommendations.hbs.md

 <tr>
   <td>Consider Bitnami Charts replicas and pod disruption budgets for when running services inside
   the same cluster</td>
-  <td>While Bitnami Charts are not intended for production, if you are using them in that
+  <td>While Bitnami Charts are not intended for production, if you are using them in that<br>
   manner then consider replicas and pod disruption budgets for each component.</td>
 </tr>